msrkp/ctf_writeups/Inctf_2018/messagebox/README.md

 <p>messagebox is a tcp server which allows us to read and save files in directory named data.</p>
 <p>service is  running on port <code>5050</code></p>

-<p>Actually, it asks username and read/write the file name with that username.</p>
+<p>Actually, it asks username and read/write the file with that username.</p>

 <pre>
 <code>